 Loan program blamed for leaving refugees in financial trouble to be reworked

-Canadian Prime Minister Justin Trudeau greets newly-arrived Syrian refugees Lucie Garabedian, her father Vanig Garabedian, mother Anjilik Jaghlassian and sister Anna-Maria Garabedian, right, at Pearson International airport, in Toronto on Dec.
+Prime Minister Justin Trudeau greets newly-arrived Syrian refugees Lucie Garabedian, her father Vanig Garabedian, mother Anjilik Jaghlassian and sister Anna-Maria Garabedian, right, at Toronto Pearson International airport on Dec.
 11, 2015.
 (Nathan Denette / THE CANADIAN PRESS)

 Stephanie Levitz, The Canadian Press